-The UK Government, in its coronavirus recovery planning, must consider the issue of digital exclusion in the delivery of mental healthcare and consider long-term ways to address this.
+The UK Government and Welsh Government, in their coronavirus recovery planning, must consider the issue of digital exclusion in the delivery of mental healthcare and consider long-term ways to address this.
 This must include ensuring that choice in how people access services is maintained, rather than a focus on a 'digital first' model for all.